NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Introduction

-In this project you'll find the instructions and code necessary to deploy an AWS EKS cluster and an Amazon FSx for NetApp ONTAP File System (FSxN) to provide the persistent storage for it.
+In this project you'll find the instructions and code necessary to deploy an AWS EKS cluster and an Amazon FSx for NetApp ONTAP File System (FSxN) to provide persistent storage for it.
 It will leverage NetApp's Astra Trident to provide the interface between EKS to FSxN.

 ## Prerequisites

 A Linux based EC2 instance with the following installed:
-- Hashicorp Terraform
+- HashiCorp Terraform
 - AWS CLI authenticated with an account that has privileges necessary to:
 	- Deploy an EKS cluster
-	- Deplay an FSx for Netapp ONTAP File System
+	- Deploy an FSx for Netapp ONTAP File System
 	- Create security groups
 	- Create a VPC and subnets
 	- Create a NAT Gateway